Good street lighting provides and enhances safety in the community for residents, pedestrians and road users.

 Larger street lighting renewal projects are funded from capital monies.

-Salford attempts to reduce the chance of a street light failing by undertaking a programme of schedule maintenance on all lighting columns and signs, changing lamps just before they are likely to fail.
+Salford attempts to reduce the chance of a street light failing by undertaking a programme of scheduled maintenance on all lighting columns and signs, changing lamps just before they are likely to fail.

 This is more economical than waiting for individual random failures.
 However, occasionally lamps do fail prematurely, or electricity supplies can develop faults.
 Unfortunately, street lighting and signage is also susceptible to vandalism and accident damage.